iqbalyarkhan/old-website/content/2020-05-10--Binary-Tree-Problems.md

 ### Conclusion

 - Best solutions have running time $O(N)$ and space complexity as $O(h)$ (when using recursion).
+- If you're required to keep track of more than one condition (such the height at that node and if it is balanced), consider returning a struct instead of just height or just a boolean (for isBalanced) to encapsulate both pieces of information as shown [here](/binary-tree-problems#check-if-balanced)
 - Always start at the base case when working with trees.
 For example, what do we do when the node is null?
 Next, handle the case where the node has no more children.
 Next choose a middle node and decide what to return based on the problem you're trying to solve, then finally add the missing steps.
 - Whenever you recurse and go down a subtree, make sure you capture the result and return if there's a return condition that needs to hold.
 That way you prevent yourself from going through the entire tree when the first subtree already breaks the condition you're trying to check for.
 - If you need to transmit some information to parent from child, return a value AFTER you've processed everything in the recursive call.
 Look at [lca](#lca) for an example.
 Notice how we return L if L is not null and R if R is not null, otherwise we return nullptr.